pugnaciousbear/neo-plugins/README.md

 neo-plugins
 ===========

-Me and the Devs do some work no plugind here.
+Me and the Devs do some work on plugins here.